Anoushka21/DeepFake-Detection/README.md

-# DeepFake Detection in Face Images- Final Project Computer Vision (Fall 2023)
+# DeepFake Detection in Face Images

 **Objective:**
 Use Convolutional Neural Networks to detect deepfakes in Face Images